linucksrox/hugoblog/content/post/2021-10-20-using-restic-with-backblaze-b2.md

 [Checkout the Github repo here](https://github.com/linucksrox/restic-scripts)

-# Intro and My Use Case
+# My Use Case
 I have been using restic for just over 3 years with Backblaze B2 and have saved money at the expense of my time.
 Before that I was running Crashplan home edition until they increased the price to $10/month (at the time I was only storing about 600GB off-site).
 Backblaze B2 was offering pay as you go pricing for $0.005/GB so I would be saving about $5/month.
 Fast forward to today, I'm still spending less than $10/month (but slowly reaching that threshold), while retaining encrypted, deduplicated snapshots going back to over 3 years ago.
 Today my total off-site backup size is around 1.6TB.

+# Why Restic?
 These are the main benefits of pairing restic with B2 in my opinion:

 - restic encrypts data before sending over the wire, so I don't have to worry about which data storage provider I use
 - restic deduplicates data which means it stores less data overall, decreasing my monthly backup cost but this is at the expense of using more computing power and taking longer to complete each snapshot